 We must limit luggage to a maximum of 50 pounds.
-The flights from Saskatoon are carrying all the fresh foods for your epicurean meals.
-We don’t want to bump the prime rib or pheasant because someone brought their entire collection of outdoor gear.
-Excess baggage will be put on the next scheduled service but it might not reach the Lodge for a couple of days.
-Keep your gear under 50 pounds and trust the camp to provide (for free) whatever you had to leave behind.
+The flights from Edmonton are carrying all the fresh foods for your epicurean meals.
+We don’t want to bump the prime rib because someone brought their entire collection of outdoor gear.
+Most guests find that 30 pounds gives them everything they need.
+Trust the camp to provide (for free) whatever you decide to leave behind.

 Weather at the 60th